Skip to content

 Day Use

 The South Falls Day Use Area boasts an incredible array of amenities and facilities.
 Families can play at the park’s swimming area, horseshoe pits and playground before relaxing in a picnic shelter or spreading out on the spacious lawn.
 The historic South Falls Lodge is open 365 days a year and features a cozy fire (and free Wi-Fi) for rainy days, while the adjoining café supplies hungry hikers with sandwiches, snacks, coffee and ice cream.
 The nearby Silver Falls Nature Store brims with souvenirs, memorabilia and crafts by local artisans.
 Stop by before your hike to pick up a map and a hand-carved walking stick.
-(Note: Parking at the South Falls Day Use Area requires a $5 day-use pass.)

-Horseback Riding near Portland
+Horseback Riding Near Portland

 Saddle up for an equine adventure at these beginner-friendly stables located near the city.